Submission Period: October 1, 2021 – January 5, 2022.

-Please do not submit to this competition if you are close enough to the final judge that their integrity or the integrity of Bull City Press and The Frost Place would be called into question should you be selected as the winner.
+Please do not submit to this competition if you are close enough to the final judge, Rajiv Mohabir, that his integrity, or the integrity of Bull City Press and The Frost Place, would be called into question should you be selected as the winner.
 You may query us if you have questions regarding this matter.
 Please query by email to email@example.com.

 SUBMITTING YOUR MANUSCRIPT

 Entries must be submitted between October 1, 2021 and January 5, 2022.
 All entries must be submitted to our online submissions manager.
 Entries submitted by e-mail, fax, or US mail are not permitted and will be disqualified.
 Entries must be accompanied by a $28.00 entry fee.
 Entrants may submit multiple manuscripts, but must pay a $28.00 entry fee for each manuscript submitted.